th2-net/th2-data-services/README.md

 ![Data stream pipeline](documentation/img/data_stream_pipeline.png)

 - **Internal iteration**: In contrast to collections, which are iterated explicitly (external iteration), stream operations do the iteration behind the scenes for you.
-Note, it doesn’t mean you cannot iterate the _Data object_.
+Note, it doesn't mean you cannot iterate the _Data object_.

 ### The main idea